Helga Schultze

 Helga Schultze (2 February 1940 – 12 September 2015), also known by her married name Helga Hösl, was a German female tennis player who reached a singles ranking of No. 5 in 1964.

 Schultze was born in Berlin on 2 February 1940, and after World War II, she moved with her family to Hanau, where she played for the local club THC Hanau.

-Between 1961 and 1968 she competed in seven Wimbledon Championships.
+From 1961 to 1968, she competed in seven Wimbledon Championships.
 She achieved her best singles result at Wimbledon in 1962 when she reached the fourth round, losing to second-seeded Darlene Hard.
-She reached the semifinals at the 1964 French Championships where she lost in three sets to top-seeded and eventual champion Margaret Smith.
+She reached the semifinals at the 1964 French Championships, where she lost in three sets to top-seeded and eventual champion Margaret Smith.
 At the U.S. Championships, she reached the third round in 1962 and 1964.

-In 1964 Schultz and her teammate Norma Baylon reached the doubles final at the 1964 French Championships, losing to Margaret Smith and Lesley Turner.
+In 1964, Schultz and her teammate Norma Baylon reached the doubles final at the 1964 French Championships, losing to Margaret Smith and Lesley Turner.

-Between 1964 and 1974, she participated in the German Fed Cup team and compiled a 14–11 win–loss record.
+From 1964 to 1974, she participated in the German Fed Cup team and compiled a 14–11 win–loss record.

 In 1970, she received the Silbernes Lorbeerblatt (Silver Laurel Leaf), the highest sports award in Germany.

 After her tennis career, she wrote several books on tennis and nutrition.